mikedeshazer/OrFeed/README.md

 Once your transaction has been confirmed on the blockchain, Chainlink then waits 1-3 blocks and sends the response from their smart contract.

-## Understanding the OrFeed.arb function
+## Understanding the OrFeed.arb method

 ### Primer